Skip to Content

 Are Cowboy Boots Bad for Your Knees?

-• The answer is: cowboy boots can hurt your knees and the pain level depends on the height of the heels and arch support of each cowboy boot.
+• The answer is: cowboy boots can hurt your knees and the level of pain depends on the heel height and arch support of each cowboy boot.

 The heels of cowboy boots come in different heights.
 We divide them into three categories: high heels, standard heels, and low heels.